 Create a homework station.
 With a simple caddy, drawer, or shelf of extra school supplies, you can stock:

 - large eraser

 - pens (including a red pen for marking)

 - loose leaf paper

-I also keep a few sheets of poster board and a bin of construction paper, blank index cards, glue sticks, white glue and markers for last-minute projects.
+I also keep a few sheets of poster board and a bin of construction paper, blank index cards, glue sticks, glue and markers for last-minute projects.
 I prefer to keep these separate from our regular art supplies, since my kids love to do art on their own.
 This helps eliminate late-night trips to the store.

 Get ready for simple, healthy lunches

 Plan ahead for school lunches.
 If your children buy lunch at school, deposit money in the lunch account or keep an envelope of small cash set aside for the inevitable cry of “I need lunch money!”
 If you have younger children, check into the option of limiting what they can buy if they have access to sugary treats in the lunch line.
 My children usually bring lunch from home, but I always keep a few bucks in their school lunch accounts in case we forget to grab the lunch box or if something unforeseen happens.

 If you send lunch from home, check your supplies to be sure you have a sturdy lunch box, reusable containers, and cloth napkins.
 Consider a choose-your-own lunch chart with options for sandwiches, finger foods, side dishes, beverages and healthy desserts to make putting together a healthy lunch fast and easy.
 Older kids can make their own lunches, but a menu or chart of options can help them make healthy decisions.

 Plan the activities